 Exempt from this restriction are :

-Articles not properly sealed may be confiscated by authorities at security control Avios.
+Items that are not duly sealed may be confiscated by the competent authorities at the security checkpoints.

-- These restrictions do not affect checked luggage, which may contain liquids, creams and other items of similar texture.
+These regulations do not affect checked baggage, where you can, as until now, carry liquids, creams and other items with a similar texture.

 European Regulation 1546/2006 also states that: